-Behavior of the tethered dog (tied out), which is left alone in the short term and behavior towards animals standing, sitting or lying.
+Behavior of the tethered dog (tied out), which is left alone in the short term and behavior towards animals

+At the instruction of the judge, the dog handler stops and attaches the leash to a fence, wall or something similar.
+The dog handler goes out of sight.
+The dog may be left standing, sitting or lying.
 During the absence of the dog handler, a passer-by (pedestrian) passes the dog with a dog at a lateral distance of about five paces away from the test dog.
 The dog left alone has to be quiet and calm (neutral) during the absence of the handler.
 The dog used to walk by must be a neutral dog (no dog aggressive dogs are to be used) and will pass by the other dog/s left tied out at least one time (judges' decision).